41 Of The Best Things To Do In Romania

 Best Hotels In , Sibiu, Romania - Roman Catholic Church and old town in Sibiu

 This is one of the largest Ethnographic museums.
-It is an open-space location, so pick the day of visit wisely.
+It is located in an open space, so pick the day of your visit wisely.

 Driving through the Balkans - Your Guide to Driving In The Balkans - Transfagarasan Pass